Greg Marcus is a practitioner, facilitator, and innovator of American Mussar, a 21st century spiritual practice for an authentic and meaningful life.

 For almost ten years, I worked as a marketer, helping guide cutting edge technology for genetics research to market.
 I loved helping invent new ways for people to do things, and to help create new markets.
 I felt a bit like Santa, giving the gift of a problem solved.

 I started innovating almost as soon as I started teaching Mussar.
 (Mussar has a long history of innovation, going back at least as far as Rabbi Israel Salenter who started the Mussar movement in the 19th Century.)
-It started with spectrum diagrams for each Soul Trait, and progressed to the development of American Mussar and the forthcoming Pocket Mensch app.
+It started with spectrum diagrams for each Soul Trait, and progressed to the development of American Mussar and my attempt to create the Pocket Mensch app.
 My second book “The Spiritual Practice of Good Actions: Finding Balance through the Soul Traits of Mussar” is available now on Amazon.

 Greg Marcus has a BA in Biology from Cornell University, and earned his Ph.D. in biology from MIT.
 Greg prefers male gender pronouns.
 He worked for ten years as a marketer in the Silicon Valley genomics industry, after which he became a stay-at-home dad, writer, life balance coach, and biotech consultant.
 Greg’s first book, Busting Your Corporate Idol: Self-Help for the Chronically Overworked, is a five star Amazon best seller.
 Greg resides in the San Francisco Bay Area with his wife, two daughters, and two cats.